Lachlan-Chapman/RayTrace/README.md

 Using the Ray Tracing in One Weekend, i made a simple cpu ray tracer.
+It was developed on a linux vm then eventually i made my computer a dual boot system. so it was able to use all of my cpu.
 The code structure and style used in the RT In a weekend is not really how i like to do things.
 It was usefull for sphere intersection maths.
 I used my vec template which makes all the maths far easier. the python builder allows for multi threaded file compilation.
 Then single threaded linking